dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

      owners, just as any other build failure, rather than fixed by source-build maintainers weeks to months after the fact using patches.

-   * Decisions about rebuilding the SDK close to release day don't need to consider source-build status and respin time as external factors.
+   * Microsoft build process owners don't need to reject late build respins based on manual post-build source-build efforts being projected to not complete in time for release dates.

    * Rebuilding the SDK close to a release day doesn't cause setbacks to source-build maintainers by throwing away manual build uptake work.